fhammerschmidt/textbook/src/chapters/ds/memoization.md

 Let's see apply the Abstraction Principle and invent a way to memoize *any* function, so that the function only had to be evaluated once on any given input.
-We'll end up using imperative features (arrays and hash tables) as part of our solution.
+We'll end up using imperative data structures (arrays and hash tables) as part of our solution.

 ## Fibonacci

-Let's again consider the problem of computing the nth Fibonacci number, defined as
+Let's again consider the problem of computing the nth Fibonacci number.

-$$
-f(n) = f(n−1) + f(n−2)
-$$

-with $f(0) = f(1) = 1$.
-We can translate that directly into code:
+The naive recursive implementation takes exponential time, because of the recomputation of the same Fibonacci numbers over and over again:

 ```{code-cell} ocaml
 let rec fib n = if n < 2 then 1 else fib (n - 1) + fib (n - 2)
 ```

-Unfortunately, that implementation takes exponential time, because of the recomputation of the same Fibonacci numbers over and over again.

 ```{note}
 To be precise, its running time turns out to be $O(\phi^n)$, where $\phi$ is the